KmichelleS/hello-world/README.md

 # hello-world
 Practice
-Creating a practice branch to test commiting chnages to master branch.
+Creating a practice branch to test commiting changes to master branch.